konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 ## Features

-The functionality of the table-controls hooks is broken down into the following features.
-Most features are defined by operations to be performed on API data before it is displayed in a table.
+The functionality and state of the table-controls hooks is broken down into the following features.
+Each of these features represents a slice of the logical concerns for a table UI.

-Note that filtering, sorting and pagination are special because they must be performed in a specific order to work correctly: filter and sort data, then paginate it.
-Using the higher-level hooks like `useLocalTableControls` or `useTableControlState` + `useTableControlProps` will take care of this for you (see [Usage](#usage)), but if you are handling pagination yourself with the lower-level hooks you'll need to be mindful of this order (see [Hooks and Helper Functions](#hooks-and-helper-functions)).
+Note that the filtering, sorting and pagination features are special because they must be performed in a specific order to work correctly: filter and sort data, then paginate it.
+Using the higher-level hooks like `useLocalTableControls` or `useTableControlState` + `useTableControlProps` will take care of this for you (see [Usage](#usage)), but if you are handling filtering/sorting/pagination yourself with the lower-level hooks you'll need to be mindful of this order.

-The state used by these features (provided by `use[Feature]State` hooks) can be stored either in React state, in the browser's URL query parameters, or in the browser's `localStorage` or `sessionStorage`.
+The state used by each feature (provided by `use[Feature]State` hooks) can be stored either in React state (default), in the browser's URL query parameters (recommended), or in the browser's `localStorage` or `sessionStorage`.
 If URL params are used, the user's current filters, sort, pagination state, expanded/active rows and more are preserved when reloading the browser, using the browser Back and Forward buttons, or loading a bookmark.
+The storage target for each feature is specified with the `persistTo` property.
+The supported `persistTo` values are:

+- `"state"` (default) - Plain React state.
+Resets on component unmount or page reload.
+- `"urlParams"` (recommended) - URL query parameters.
+Persists on page reload, browser history buttons (back/forward) or loading a bookmark.
+Resets on page navigation.
+- `"localStorage"` - Browser localStorage API.
+Persists semi-permanently and is shared across all tabs/windows.
+Resets only when the user clears their browsing data.
+- `"sessionStorage"` - Browser sessionStorage API.
+Persists on page/history navigation/reload.
+Resets when the tab/window is closed.

-All of the hooks and helpers described in this section are used internally by the higher-level hooks and helpers, and do not need to be used directly (see [Hooks and Helper Functions](#hooks-and-helper-functions) and [Usage](#usage)).
+All of the hooks and helpers described in this section are used internally by the higher-level hooks and helpers, and do not need to be used directly (see [Usage](#usage)).

 ### Filtering

 Items are filtered according to user-selected filter key/value pairs.

 - Keys and filter types (search, select, etc) are defined by the `filterCategories` array config argument.
-The `key` properties of each of these `FilterCategory` objects are the source of truth for the inferred generic type `TFilterCategoryKeys` (see [Types](#types)).
+The `key` properties of each of these `FilterCategory` objects are the source of truth for the inferred generic type `TFilterCategoryKeys` (For more, see the JSDoc comments in the `types.ts` file).
 - Filter state is provided by `useFilterState`.
 - For client-side filtering, the filter logic is provided by `getLocalFilterDerivedState` (based on the `getItemValue` callback defined on each `FilterCategory` object, which is not required when using server-side filtering).
 - For server-side filtering, filter state is serialized for the API by `getFilterHubRequestParams`.
-- Filter-related component props are provided by `getFilterProps`.
+- Filter-related component props are provided by `useFilterPropHelpers`.
 - Filter inputs and chips are rendered by the `FilterToolbar` component.

-> ⚠️ TECH DEBT NOTE: The `FilterToolbar` component and `FilterCategory` type predate the table-controls pattern and are not located in this directory.
+> ⚠️ TECH DEBT NOTE: The `FilterToolbar` component and `FilterCategory` type predate the table-controls pattern (they are tackle2-ui legacy code) and are not located in this directory.
 The abstraction there may be a little too opaque and it does not take full advantage of TypeScript generics.
 We may want to adjust that code to better fit these patterns and move it here.

 ### Sorting